10 Business Growth Strategies for Online Learning Platforms in 2022

 A part of the community gets so involved that they become a kind of alumni network for the “school” of learning.
 Alumni can produce an ebook or other compilation, containing best practices and recommendations from top teachers.
 This way, your platform is constantly at work building its symbiotic ecosystem, with no ongoing marketing spend required

 5. Focus on fun

 You can offer members a wide variety of classes, from graphic design for social media to revamping your wardrobe.
 The service has a user-friendly interface that is mobile optimized, and still easy enough to navigate on larger screen sizes

 These courses can be around general issues and relevant to a specific audience.
 For example, you could create an online course around cryptocurrency and blockchain technology which could attract the attention of people interested in learning more about the potential applications of these technologies in other industries.

-For example Skillshare launched as a beta in October 2012, and followed with a full launch an year later.
+For example, Skillshare launched as a beta in October 2012, and followed with a full launch a year later.
 By 2014 there were 50,000 active users on the site in 90 countries, including over 500 instructors who had taught over 1000 classes culminating in $2 million in student tuition.
-The growth came from word-of-mouth, but when the team began to experiment with Facebook advertising they noticed increased engagement even for their free classes, which were starting to receive hundreds of sign ups per class.
+The growth came from word-of-mouth, but when the team began to experiment with Facebook advertising they noticed increased engagement even for their free classes, which were starting to receive hundreds of sign-ups per class.

 8. Focus on one platform